MIST: A Co-Design Framework for Heterogeneous, Multi-Stage LLM Inference: Evaluation

-\textbf{Target Usecase:} The analysis addresses two principal scenarios: \textit{i) private key-value (KV) caches}—designed for individual user contexts(eg. Personal AI chat engines like ChatGPT, Deepseek).
-These private KV cache can be accessed by future queries from the same user. \textit{ii) Shared KV caches}—often used in multi-user settings (e.g., enterprise AI or shared codebases) to enable multiple users to access a large corpus (~$O(10^{10})$ tokens) of documents or code.
-Generally, these caches have some KV cache hotspots that would be accessed at a much higher frequency than the rest of the KV cache.
+\textbf{Target Usecase:} The analysis addresses two principal scenarios: \textit{i) private key-value (KV) caches}—designed for individual user contexts(e.g., ChatGpt).
+These private KV caches can be accessed by future queries from the same user. \textit{ii) Shared KV caches}—often used in multi-user settings (e.g., enterprise AI or shared codebases) to enable multiple users to access a large corpus (~$O(10^{10})$ tokens) of documents or code.
+Generally, these caches have hotspots that are accessed much more frequently than the rest of the KV cache.

-\textbf{Hardware design space:} A typical AI serving architecture with storage memory can comprise various cache storage solutions.
-We classify these into three choices (\autoref{fig:cache_storage_solutions}): (1) a dedicated cache per client, (2) a platform-level shared cache with shared access by 2-8 clients, and (3) a rack-level shared cache with shared access by 32-64 clients Each configuration presents distinct trade-offs in terms of capacity, bandwidth, and latency.
+\textbf{Hardware design space:} Current AI serving racks with storage memory use different caching solutions.
+We classify these into three choices (\autoref{fig:cache_storage_solutions}): (1) a dedicated cache per client, inspired by dedicated DDR on the host of the GPU.
+(2) a platform-level shared cache with shared access by 2-8 clients, and (3) a rack-level shared cache with shared access by 32-64 clients, inspired by SSD memory in each rack.
+These racks are connected by data center network(DCN).
+Each configuration offers distinct trade-offs among capacity, bandwidth, and latency.

-\textbf{Experimental Setup:} We evaluate these architecture choices on a high-performance cluster comprising 256 GPUs (128×H100:TP2 nodes) distributed across 4 racks, interconnected via NVLink and PCIe.
+\textbf{Experimental Setup:} We evaluate these architecture choices on 256 GPUs (128 clients with H100:TP2) distributed across 4 racks, interconnected via NVLink and PCIe.
 The experiments simulate short (4K tokens) and long (24K tokens) KV cache retrieval workloads for both private and shared contexts.
-Requests follow the AzureConv trace~\cite{azurellmtrace2023}, injected at 240 req/s using a Poisson distribution.
+Requests follow the AzureConv trace~\cite{azurellmtrace2023}.
 We examine five distinct storage architectures, detailed in \autoref{tab:exp_setup}, ranging from dedicated local memory to a baseline of full recomputation.
 End-to-end request serving latency serves as the primary evaluation metric to assess system performance across these configurations.

-\autoref{fig:memory_retrieval_strategies} shows the end-2-end latency cdf for the design space.
-For private KV caches, we find that the platform-level shared cache (Case B) offers the best request latency P90.
-Conversely, for shared global KV caches, a rack-level shared cache (Case C) is superior, as it delivers higher aggregate capacity and maintains acceptable performance despite a modest reduction in per-client bandwidth.
+\autoref{fig:memory_retrieval_strategies} shows the end-to-end latency cdf for the design space. \textbf{For private KV caches}, we find that the platform-level shared cache (Case B) or dedicated LPDDR (Case A) offers the best P90 request latency for both short and long requests.
+This is because, under normally distributed requests arrivals, clients' loads remain balanced.
+In contrast, performance of Cases C, D, E degrades as KV context length increases because of lower bandwidth and higher latency.